An Introduction to Diagnosis and Treatment of Pelvic Floor Dysfunction

 - A better understanding of pelvic floor anatomy and the interchange between the pelvis and the inner core system.

-- This is a great external orthopedic manual therapy based course for treating the pelvic floor.
+- An external, orthopedic, and manual therapy based course for treating the pelvic floor.

-- 1/3 of women have urinary incontinence at some point in their lives and this class teaches you how to help them.
+- 1/3 of females have urinary incontinence at some point in their lives.
+This class teaches you how to help them.

 At the completion of this seminar, the participant will be able to: